upb-uc4/api/hlf/chaincode/contracts/operation.md

     - [GenericError](../errors.md#GenericError)
       ```json
       {
-        "type": "HLApprovalDenied",
+        "type": "HLParticipationDenied",
-        "title": "You are not allowed to approve the given operation"
+        "title": "You are not allowed to participate in the given operation"
       }
       ```
-       - Description: This error is returned, if the user trying to approve is not allowed to approve the operation.
+       - Description: This error is returned, if the user trying to approve is not allowed to participate the operation.

     - [GenericError](../errors.md#GenericError)
       ```json
       {
-        "type": "HLApprovalImpossible",
+        "type": "HLParticipationImpossible",
         "title": "The operation is not in pending state"
       }
       ```